All Episodes

 They recognize a SAP when they see it.

-You you think Assad would rather be dealing with somebody like Pelosi in the White House than somebody like Bush?
+You think Assad would rather be dealing with somebody like Pelosi in the White House than somebody like Bush?

-You think bin Laden would?
+You think Bin Laden would?

-Uh publicly so with uh uh statements to the worldwide media hoping Democrats win the election in 2006, and uh they'll do so again in 2008.
+Of course, they actively have campaigned publicly so with statements to the worldwide media, hoping Democrats win the election in 2006, and they'll do so again in 2008.

 Pelosi doesn't understand this.

-Give her whatever she wants, allow her to go out and claim victory.
+And they just recognize her as the sap that she is, give her whatever she wants, allow her to go out and claim victory.

-Uh, post concludes never mind that Pelosi's statement is ludicrous.
+Post concludes, never mind that Pelosi's statement is ludicrous.

-By the way, the statement they're referring to is this we came in friendship, we came in hope, and we came determined that the road to Damascus is a road to peace.
+We came in friendship, we came in hope, and we came determined that the road to Damascus is a road to peace.

 And that is sophistry.